---

 // LocalBusiness Example

-import { defineLocalBusiness, useSchemaOrg } from '@unhead/schema-org/typescript'
+import { defineLocalBusiness, useSchemaOrg } from '@unhead/schema-org/@framework'

 useSchemaOrg([